Roland Go Piano Review (88 keys)

-As we expect, the materials on the ROLAND:GO piano 88 keys is made with plastic.
-That's the usually standard on entry level pianos.
-The keys are also in a plastic, so I highly recommend using a piano bag so it's safe when your on the road, somewhere.
+As we expect, the materials on the ROLAND:GO piano 88 keys are made with plastic.
+That's the usual standard on entry level pianos.
+The keys are also in plastic, so I highly recommend using a piano bag so it's safe when you're on the road somewhere.

 KEYS AND KEY ACTION

 This Go piano is made with 88 full sized keys, this is the best key option you can choose in any kind of piano.
-Tho this piano is also available in 61 keys, which maybe will limit your playing style.
+This piano is also available in 61 keys, which may limit your playing style.

 With 88 full sized keys, for a beginner, is great.
 It will allow you to develop your piano skills to the top.
-You won't be restricted to limited of keys, which is, just awesome.
+You won't be restricted to keys, which is just awesome.

 Unfortunately, you won't get that authentic piano feeling like playing on a real acoustic piano.
-The keys on the Roland go isn't weighted, so the necessary resistance won't be provided in this keyboard.
+The keys on the Roland go aren't weighted, so the necessary resistance won't be provided in this keyboard.

 But if you are not very picky about yourself, this 88 key keyboard will most of the time provide your needs.

-Some positive news is that, the keyboard have touch sensitive keys.
+Some positive news is that the keyboard has touch sensitive keys.

-You maybe wonder what touch sensitive keys is?
+You may wonder what touch sensitive keys are?
 It means the harder you press the keys, the louder sound the keyboard will provide.
 And the softer you play them, a quieter sound will occur.

 The most part of today's digital piano and keyboards have touch sensitive keys.
 That's one of the most important aspects to have in mind when testing different pianos.